 See UAActionArguments for more detail on the methods involved with this display behavior.

-Message Center opens a rich pageA landing page or Message Center message in your app that can include HTML, video, etc. that is saved in the user’s Message CenterA place in your app where you can display persistent rich messages, including HTML, video, etc. Similar to email, Message Center represents both the medium (the in-app inbox) and the message type (the messages you send to a message center). inbox.
+Message Center opens a rich pageA landing page or Message Center message in your app that can include HTML, video, etc. that is saved in the user’s Message CenterA place in your app where you can display persistent rich messages, including HTML, video, etc. Similar to email, Message Center represents both the medium (the in-app inbox) and the message type (the messages you send to the inbox). inbox.
 Follow the steps in Create Rich Pages.
 See also: Rich Page Reference.

 Share prompts the user to share your message with apps, social media accounts, and other services.
 Enter the text you want to accompany the share, including any promotional information, shortened links, hashtags, etc.

 Web Page opens a web page or any valid-device level URL such as App Store or app protocol links.
 The web page opens in the device’s default browser.
 Enter a URL.